sunminghui81/sunminghui81.github.io/_posts/2016-12-02-global-variables.md

     main()
 ```

-But these “global” variables cannot be modified within the function, unless declared global in the function.
+But these "global" variables cannot be modified within the function, unless declared global in the function.
 This doesn't work:

 ```Python
 def setx(y):